waku-org/specs/standards/application/relay-reliability.md

     updateFetchRecord(queryParams.pubsubTopic, queryParams.toTime)
 ```

-`QueryParam` includes all the necessary information to fetch missing messages, it may also include peer id of the store node for easy discovery.
+`QueryParam` includes all the necessary information to fetch missing messages.
 The application should iterate all the interested pubsub topics, along with its content topics to construct the `QueryParam`.

 Function `fetchMissingMessages` is runing periocally, for example 1 minute.
 It first fetch all the message hashes in the specified time range, check if message exist in local dabatase, if not, fetch the missing messages in batch.
 The batch size should be bounded to avoid large data transfer or exceed the max supported size by store node.